 Participating in home and community services is voluntary.
 You have the right to decline or stop services at any time.
-With support, you may not need to stay in a nursing facility.

 Once you start receiving services, always contact your social services worker if you have questions or your care needs change.